 With asthma, swollen airways become extra sensitive to some things that you are exposed to in the environment every day, or asthma "triggers."
 When you breathe in a trigger, your airways create extra mucus and swell even more, making it hard to breathe.
 Find out how asthma affects you.

 How Serious Is Asthma?

-Nearly 26 million Americans have asthma, including more than 7 million children.
+More than 26 million Americans have asthma, including 6.1 million children.
 It causes millions of lost school and work days every year and is the third leading cause of hospitalization among children.
 There is no cure for asthma, but the good news is that it can be managed and treated, allowing you to live a normal, healthy life.
-See the impact of asthma »
+See the impact of asthma.

 As a health professional, asthma educator or patient advocate, learn about the Strategies to Address Asthma that you can take to provide asthma guidelines-based care and education and find other tools to support the important work you do every day.
 Learn more.